Summary: Thesis: Deception & Trickery in Medieval Warfare 1050 – 1320

 I graduated from Lancaster University in 2009 with a BA (Hons.) in History.
 During my studies I received the Austin Woolrych Scholarship and Queen's Scholarship for outstanding academic performance.
 After several years in the world of work, I returned to higher education in 2012 (funded by an Arts and Humanities Research Council Studentship), receiving an MA (Distinction) in Medieval History from the University of Leeds in 2013.
 My current studies are funded by a studentship from the School of History at the University of Leeds.

-In my spare time, I enjoy reading, cooking, playing board games and following rugby union.
+In my spare time, I enjoy cooking, playing board games and following rugby union and cricket.